Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Spread & Total Prediction for Marquette vs. Texas

-Marquette has compiled a 3-3-0 record against the spread this season, while Texas is 2-5-0.
-The Golden Eagles have hit the over in two games, while Longhorns games have gone over four times.
+Marquette has put together a 3-3-0 record against the spread this season, while Texas is 2-5-0.
+In terms of going over the point total, games involving the Golden Eagles are 2-4-0 and the Longhorns are 4-3-0.
+The teams score an average of 160.6 points per game, 13.1 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM